njovin/tallyspace-docs/ballots.rst

 Creating a Ballot
 -------------------
-On the 'Ballots' page click the green 'Create Ballot' button to get started.
+On the *Ballots* page click the green *Create Ballot* button to get started.
 This will open the 'Ballot Setup Wizard' which will guide you through the process of setting up a ballot, including Category setup and security options.

 .. image:: /images/ballot_setup_wizard.jpg
     :width: 600px

+.. _ballot-overview:

 Ballot Overview Page
 ----------------------
-Once you've set up a ballot, you'll be taken to the 'Ballot Overview' page.
+Once you've set up a ballot, you'll be taken to the *Ballot Overview* page.
 This gives you a quick view of the status of your ballot (accepting votes, scheduled, etc.), categories, and voting options (SMS, online, etc.).

 .. image:: /images/ballot_overview.jpg
     :width: 600px